London born artist Victoria Albuquerque draws in information to make balanced and harmonious influences of life, self and others.

 Composition is vital for me to find balance in my work, looking at an everyday object, person or landscape and setting out the constraints of the canvas, encouraging you to draw your eyes across the surface, paying particular attention to what happens at the edges of the work.

 Colour is a feeder to the soul and the same subject painted with different colours gives such a different story.
 I use colour to harmonies what ever subject I am painting.
 I spend focused time observing, allowing myself to stop long enough to master what colours are reflected and hidden.
-My most recent work translates the energy of the subject through abstracting, exploring the depth of colours, working with painter Andy Pankhurst, a Slade and Royal Academy teacher, who trained under Euan Uglow, to gain a better understand about colour.
+My most recent work translates the energy of the subject through abstracting, exploring the depth of colours, working with painter Andy Pankhurst, a Slade and Royal Academy teacher, who trained under Euan Uglow, to gain a better understand about colour, proportion and space within a painting.

 The Drying Project